mattrei/aframe-tangram-terrain-component/README.md

 ### Known issues
 * The maximum texture size (configured by the _pxToWorldRatio_ and _size_ parameters of the overlay map is restricted on mobile devies.
-* Mapzen Tangram only allows [one instance on a page] (https://github.com/tangrams/tangram/issues/350) that means a tiling algorithm cannot instance terrain entities in parallel!
+* The Tangram library only allows [one instance on a page] (https://github.com/tangrams/tangram/issues/350) that means a tiling algorithm cannot instance terrain entities in parallel!
 Hopefully this restriction may fall in the future.